mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/ci_tutorials/credentials/index.md

         <summary><b>GitHub</b></summary>

         1. Visit https://github.com/settings/keys
-        1. Click "New SSH key".
+        1. Select "New SSH key".
         1. Give the key an appropriate title like "Dispatch test 1".
         1. Run `cat ./dispatch.pem.pub` in your terminal, copy the output, and paste it in the "Key" text box on the page.
-        1. Click "Add SSH key".
+        1. Select "Add SSH key".

         </details>